edgexfoundry/edgex-docs/docs_src/design/adr/security/0027-authentication.md

 [JWT](https://www.rfc-editor.org/rfc/rfc7519) management responsibility,
 and instead use Hashicorp Vault for this purpose, which is already used as EdgeX's secret store.
-This change allows for selection of a simpler reverse proxy that can reduce EdgeX's memory footprint by over 50MB and its storage footprint by over 300MB.
+In turn, EdgeX can use a simpler reverse proxy, NGINX, resulting in a total savings of 150MB of memory and 300MB of storage (in the docker implementation).
 This change requires minimal modification of existing clients written to perform JWT-based authentication at the Kong gateway: they simply use a Vault-issued JWT